Skip to the article content

 Preparing for an nbn® FTTP installation

-Once you've checked you're eligible, follow the steps below to help ensure you have a smooth connection process and that you're getting the most out of your nbn full fibre service.
+Once you've checked you're eligible for connection, use the following steps to help ensure you have a smooth connection process and that you're getting the most out of your nbn full fibre service.

 Steps to connect to nbn full fibre